fantom-prj/SALA/README.md

 ```

 # <a name="SALA_result"></a>Working with the SALA results
-Major output from SALA include the log tables for each transcript model and their annotation, and GTF files including the final novel transcripts.
+Major output from SALA includes the log tables for each transcript model and their annotation, and GTF files including the final novel transcripts.

 Column description of the log table:
 ```